Martijncvv/Web3-meetups/README.md

 Are you on the hunt for an in-person Web3 meetup or networking event?
 We're collaboratively crafting the ultimate directory of Web3 meetups.
 If you're aware of a Web3 meetup that hasn't made it onto the list yet, please check the [contribution guidelines](#contributing) to learn how you can add it.

+## Notifications
+Click "Watch" on the top right to get notified about new meetups.

 ## Legend